hyperledger/indy-node/docs/write-code-guideline.md

     - It does not break context - exception raised in a coroutine has the same stack trace as an exception raised in a method (while the one raised in callback don’t)
     - It is easy to chain coroutine calls
     - If it is needed you can easily wrap coroutine in a Future and execute it in non-blocking fashion
-- Consider using Actor models (this is our long-term goals for re-factoring to achieve better code and performance)
+- Consider using Actor models (this is our long-term goal for re-factoring to achieve better code quality and performance)
 - Think about performance of the pool

-### Test items
+### Test quality items
 - Write good tests
     - Not all of our tests are clean and clear enough
     - Follow TDD in writing the tests first